Basars/preprocessors/README.md

                         cvat         Generate a XML file that contains segmentation mask polygons to be uploaded on CVAT
-                        transform    Generate the original dataset images but necessarily transformed --filterable-csv-file FILTERABLE_CSV_FILE
+                        transform    Generate the original dataset images but necessarily transformed classify     Generate region-of-interest images that will be used as Dataset for classification model, but sorts into phase labels --filterable-csv-file FILTERABLE_CSV_FILE
                         The CSV file to be used for filtering broken datasets out --filterable-dataset-type {train,valid,test}